 Every year, as part of our Monteverdi Arts and Humanities Program, we also invite internationally acclaimed performing artists to stay at the property and share their talents.
-In 2017, Monteverdi hosted in residence three accomplished musicians and showcased many of the best classical musicians and singers in the world in 2017.
+Monteverdi hosted in residence three accomplished musicians and showcased many of the best classical musicians and singers in the world in 2017.
 We are currently developing our 2018 performance calendar.

 July 10 – 16, 2017